 By any measure, the death of net neutrality will lower the ability of small and medium-sized businesses to compete.

 Business owners are people, too.
 So, what does the death of net neutrality mean for each of us on a personal, daily basis?

 - Those who watch Netflix, Hulu and other streaming services – these content services are among the prime candidates to suffer without net neutrality.
 Either a competing ISP/content provider will throttle their delivery speeds, or charge them enormous rates to get into the fast lane.
-In the first case, it will mean frustrating viewing experiences; in the second, it will mean large increases in the price of streaming video subscriptions.
+In the first case, it will mean frustrating viewing experiences; in the second, it will mean significant increases in the price of streaming video subscriptions.

-- Those who enjoy watching video online – unless a surfer sticks to sites which pay the enormous cost to get into the “express lanes,” watching videos could easily become an ordeal due to slow loading times and endless buffering.
+- Those who enjoy watching video online – unless a surfer sticks to sites which pay the enormous cost to get into the “express lanes,” watching videos could quickly become an ordeal due to slow loading times and endless buffering.

 - Those who use the Internet a lot – there’s no definitive word on how or whether this will happen, but it’s likely that ISP customers who spend hours online a day will be charged more for the amount of bandwidth they consume.
 Also expect to see even more online advertising, both from ISPs and sites trying to recoup their extra connectivity expenses.

 There’s no way to predict, of course, the exact fallout we’ll see from the death of net neutrality.
-Given the arguments that ISPs have been making for years and their previous behavior, though, it’s a good bet that most of these predictions are going to come true – sooner rather than later.
+Given the arguments that ISPs have been making for years and their previous behavior, it’s a good bet that most of these predictions are going to come true – sooner rather than later.

 Richard Chapo, Esq.